project-gemmi/gemmi/docs/cif.rst

 The *named save frames* (keyword ``save_``) from the STAR specification are used in CIF files only as sub-sections of a block.
-The only place where they are enountered are mmCIF dictionaries.
+The only place where they are encountered are mmCIF dictionaries.

 The save-frame is stored as ``Block`` and can be accessed with::